Typed compositional quantum computation with lenses: Proving correctness of circuits

 \section{Proving correctness of circuits}

 Once we have defined a circuit by combining gates through the above functions, we want to prove its correctness.
 Usually this involves proving a relation between the input and the output of the transformation, which can be expressed as a behavior on computational basis vectors.
-In such situations, the following lemmas allow the proof to progress.
+In such situations, the following lemmas, from the \coqin{dpower} module, allow the proof to progress.

 The function \coqin{dpmerge} embeds the result of a quantum gate applied to a part of the system into the whole system, using the input computational basis vector for complement; this can be seen as an asymmetric variant of the \textbf{put} operation.
-It is defined using $\texttt{uncurry}_\ell$ and \coqin{dpmap}.
+It is defined using $\texttt{uncurry}$ and \coqin{dpmap}.
 It is only introduced and eliminated through the two lemmas following.
 The helper law \coqin{focus_dpbasis} allows one to apply the morphism $G$ to the local part of the basis vector $v$.
 The result of this application must then be decomposed into a linear combination of (local) basis vectors, either by using the definition of the gate, or by using \coqin{decompose_scaler}.
-One can then use linearity to obtain terms of the form $\coqin{dpmerge}\ v\ \ket{v'}$ and merge the local result into the global quantum state.
+One can then use linearity to obtain terms of the form $\sigma(v)\cdot\coqin{dpmerge}\ v\ \ket{v'}$ and merge the local result into the global quantum state.
 Linear algebra computations have good support in \mathcomp, so we do not need to extend it much.

 Extraction and merging only rely on lens-related lemmas, orthogonal to the linear algebra part.
-We have not yet developed a complete theory of lenses, but we have many such lemmas.
-The following ones are of particular interest:
+We have already given some of them in Section~\ref{sec:lens}.
+There are many more in the \coqin{lens} module.
+While they are instrumental in making proofs manageable, they do not yet form a complete theory of lenses.
+While giving an exhaustive list would not be very useful, a useful concept we have no mentioned yet is that of \emph{sorted lens}, which corresponds to lenses that are monotone functions.

-The expression $\lindex H$, where $H$ is a proof that $i$ is in $\ell$, denotes the ordinal position of $i$ in $\ell$, hence the statement of \coqin{tnth_lens_index}.
-It is particularly useful in \coqin{tnth_merge} and \coqin{tnth_mergeC}, where it allows one to prove equalities of tuples and lenses through case analysis on the boolean expression $i \in \ell$ (using \coqin{mem_lensC} for conversion).
+A variety of lenses are known to be monotone by construction.
+In turn, this knowledge allows to prove lens equalities, either directly, as for \coqin{lens_basis_sortedE}, or at the level of the list representation, as in \coqin{eq_lens_sorted}, which says that if two lenses are monotone, and contain the same indices, then their representations are equal.

-Using these two techniques we have been able to prove the correctness of a number of pure quantum circuits, such as Shor's 9-qubit code or the GHZ preparation.
+Using both linear-algebra and lens-based techniques, we have been able to prove the correctness of a number of pure quantum circuits, such as the Shor 9-qubit code or the GHZ preparation.

 \setminted{fontsize= }